lcmonteiro/space-event-fusion/readme.md

 ![fusion](doc/event-fusion.svg)

 # Use Case
-TCP client and server resources interacting wit each other
+TCP client and server resources interacting with each other

 ``` C++
 build<fusion::Space>([](auto self) {